Special routes of U.S. Route 13: Salisbury business loop

+Maryland-Delaware

 Delmar alternate route

 U.S. Route 13 Alternate (US 13 Alt.) was a 18.76 mi alternate route extending from US 13 in Delmar, Maryland, to Hearne's Mill near Seaford, Delaware.
 US 13 Alt. began at US 13 south of Delmar in Wicomico County, Maryland, heading northwest into the town on two-lane undivided Bi State Boulevard.
 The road turned north and came to an intersection with MD 455, at which point it crossed the state line and entered Delmar in Sussex County, Delaware.
 The route continued north before it left Delmar and headed through rural areas, with a Pennsylvania Railroad line a short distance to the west and US 13 to the east.
 Farther north, US 13 Alt. entered Laurel, where it became Central Avenue.
 In Laurel, the route intersected DE 24 and crossed Broad Creek on a drawbridge.
 The road curved to the northwest and left the town and continued through rural land along Seaford Road, with the railroad tracks to the west and US 13 to the east.
 The route entered the town of Blades, where it headed north on and reached a junction with DE 20 at High Street.
 At this point, DE 20 turned north for a concurrency with US 13 Alt., and the two routes continued north, crossing the Nanticoke River on a drawbridge.
 Here, the road entered the city of Seaford and became Front Street, running north.
 On the northern edge of Seaford, DE 20 split from US 13 Alt. by turning west onto Stein Highway.
 From this point, US 13 Alt. left Seaford and became Bridgeville Highway, heading northeast through rural areas to its northern terminus at an intersection with US 13 at Hearne's Mill.

 US 13 Alt. was designated in 1954 following the completion of a new divided highway alignment of US 13 between south of Delmar, Maryland, and north of Seaford, Delaware.
 The route was decommissioned in 1957.
 By 1983, the portion of the former route in Maryland was designated as a section of MD 675.
 The former route in Delaware is state-maintained and is designated as Road 13.
 Despite the fact that the road has been decommissioned, locals in Wicomico and Sussex counties still refer to the route as "Alternate 13" or "U.S. Route 13A".